 Dress up regular or sparkling water with fresh flowers.
 The petals not only give the water a delicate floral flavor but also create a stunning centerpiece when served in a clear container.

 Our favorite meal (brunch!) just got more beautiful with the addition of these dainty tea sandwiches.
 Chopped viola petals and fresh herbs add a subtle floral flavor to cream cheese.

 Sick of the same old jam?
 Add a new flavor to your morning roundup with this rhubarb and rose petal jam.
-You only need five ingredients and a bit of patience—the whole process takes about an hour and a half.
+You need just five ingredients and a bit of patience (the whole process takes about an hour and a half).

 Don't be deceived by the pretty petals.
-These cookies look sweet, but they have a hidden secret: Crushed pink peppercorns mixed into the dough give this shortbread recipe extra bite.
+These cookies look sweet, but they have a hidden secret: Crushed pink peppercorns mixed into the dough give this shortbread recipe a pleasant bite.

-Need a quick fix for an ugly store-bought cake?
+Need a quick fix for a plain store-bought cake?
 Place fresh flowers on top!
 Use edible flowers like pansies, roses, or violets.
 Or top with nonedible flowers and remove before serving.

 A boring cake mix gets a boost with marigold petals and leaves.
-Plus, the cupcakes' tiny size makes them a perfect addition to an afternoon tea party.
+The cupcakes' tiny size makes them a perfect addition to an afternoon tea party.

-You control the taste of this flavorful jelly.
+You control the flavor of this luscious jelly.
 Choose your favorite combination of fresh herb sprigs and edible flower petals, then mix with apple juice, lemon juice, pectin, and sugar.

 Fill zucchini, squash, or pumpkin blossoms with herbed semisoft cheese (a goat cheese would work wonderfully!).
-In a medium-sized bowl, add 1 cup of flour and a pinch of salt, then stir in enough seltzer water to make the batter the same consistency as pancake batter.
+In a medium-size bowl combine 1 cup flour and a pinch of salt, then stir in enough seltzer water to make the batter the same consistency as pancake batter.
 Dip the stuffed blossoms in the batter and fry lightly in hot oil until golden brown.